Is a Political Appointment Right for You?

 Post-Employment Restrictions

-Ready to Serve Personal Assessment
+Ready to Serve® Personal Assessment

 Serving as a presidential appointee is an honor.
 You will have the opportunity to serve your country and work on some of the most important issues of the day.
 You will also gain experience working with career public servants, talented and committed people in the administration, Congress and others.
-However, it is also a major life decision and comes with responsibilities.
-Here are questions to help you assess if this is a good fit for you at this time in your career.

 Readiness